jlindbloom/computational-measure-transport/README.md

 # computational-measure-transport
-A repo for some measure transport codes.
+A repo for some measure transport examples.